seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 - UnstoppableLender.sol
 - UnstoppableReceiver.sol

+The contract diagrams generated with the Solidity Visual Auditor extension are the following:

 ![Unstoppable Lender](https://raw.githubusercontent.com/seaona/blog/main/_media/unstoppable-lender.png)

 ![Unstoppable Receiver](https://raw.githubusercontent.com/seaona/blog/main/_media/unstoppable-receiver.png)

-Our goal is to break the flash loans functionality from the pool, so let's start by analizing the `flashLoan`function, to see what we get from there.
+Our goal is to break the Flash Loan functionality from the pool, so it is no longer possible to perform another Flash Loan.
+Let's start by analizing the `flashLoan`function, to see what we get from there.

 On the `flashLoan(uint256 borrowAmount)` function we can see that it is required that the `poolBalance` equals the `balanceBefore` value.
 However, where do these values come from?